Piper Niven: Doudrop (2021–2022)

 On 14 June 2021 episode of Raw, Niven was traded to the Raw brand as Eva Marie's unnamed protégé, defeating Naomi in her debut match.
 However, Marie would declare herself the winner despite not taking part in the match.
 The following week on Raw, Marie introduced her as Doudrop.
 Later that night, she and Marie were defeated in a tag team match by Asuka and Naomi.
 At SummerSlam, Doudrop turned against Marie, and on the following episode of Raw, Marie attacked Doudrop during an interview; starting a feud between them.

 Doudrop made her WWE Main Event debut in September.
 After defeating Marie twice on 13 and 20 September episodes of Raw, on the next episode, Doudrop challenged Charlotte Flair for the Raw Women's Championship in a losing effort due to a distraction by Marie.
+In a January 2022 media profile published around the match, Sports Illustrated writer Justin Barrasso described Doudrop as "one of wrestling's most underrated performers," targeting her command of British technical wrestling, Japanese strong style, and lucha libre developed over her career on the independent circuit and in Stardom.

 In October, Doudrop entered the Queen's Crown tournament, where she defeated Natalya in the first round and Shayna Baszler in the semi-finals, but lost to Zelina Vega in the finals at Crown Jewel.